nslee333/bendjs-site/README.md

 This repo is my revamp of the [Bendjs](bendjs.com) website.

-It uses Next.js, Tailwind, Sanity.io CMS.
+It uses Next.js, Tailwind and Sanity.io CMS.